-Madelin Tomelty embarks on a Barossa Valley reconnaissance to learn why the South Australian region has taken out the 2019 Gold List award for the Best Australian Food & Wine Region
+Madelin Tomelty embarks on a Barossa Valley reconnaissance to learn why a trip to the South Australian region is never too far away for any foodie in the know

 Any foodie knows that a sign of a good epicurean holiday is leaving with a tighter waistband, and after three days of gourmet touring in the Barossa Valley my jeans are satisfactorily snug.
 I didn’t waste any time in South Australia’s premier wine region.
 I came armed with an artillery of recommendations for the long weekend, from award-winning wineries to hatted restaurants with panoramic vistas of those orderly vineyards, but I’ve since discovered that flying by the seat of my (fast-tightening) pants would have been equally successful.